20,000 Leagues Under the Sea (1954 film): Remake and prequel

-In April 2013, it was announced that the Australian government will provide a one-off incentive of $20 million in order to secure the production.
+In April 2013, it was announced that the Australian government would provide a one-off incentive of $20 million in order to secure the production.
 Despite this, the film was put on hold again the following month due to complications in casting a lead.
-On July 17, 2013, Fincher dropped out of the film to direct the adaptation of Gone Girl.
+In July 2013, Fincher dropped out to direct the film adaptation of Gone Girl.
 Fincher revealed in an interview that he left the film because he wanted Channing Tatum for Ned Land, but Disney wanted Chris Hemsworth for the role.
-Additionally, the money originally allocated for the production of this film was redirected towards Pirates of the Caribbean: Dead Men Tell No Tales.
+Additionally, the money originally allocated for the production of this film was redirected towards Pirates of the Caribbean: Dead Men Tell No Tales (2017).

 In February 2016, Disney announced that it was planning a live-action film titled Captain Nemo, with James Mangold directing.
-Mangold moved on from the project to direct Indiana Jones and the Dial of Destiny instead.
+Mangold left the project to instead direct Indiana Jones and the Dial of Destiny (2023).

-On August 23, 2021, it was announced that a ten episode miniseries titled Nautilus entered development.
+In August 2021, it was announced that a ten-episode miniseries titled Nautilus was in development.
 The series will be an origin story about Captain Nemo and will be written by James Dormer, who will co-produce with Johanna Devereaux.
-On November 12, 2021, Shazad Latif was cast in the lead role while Michael Matthews will direct the series.
+In November 2021, Shazad Latif was cast in the lead role while Michael Matthews will direct the series.
+In August 2023, Disney pulled out from the project due to its cost-reduction strategy to its streaming platforms.
+In October 2023, the AMC television channel acquired the series and began airing it on June 29, 2025.